World traveler Clown Tom Bolton

 Switzerland – Uster

-This is the local castle in Uster, Switzerland a small town around 35 kilometers from Zürich.
+This is the local castle and nearby brewery in Uster, Switzerland a small town around 35 kilometers from Zürich.
 I had an Aunt and Uncle and 4 cousins living there in 1976.
 A family tradition was that with 14 you got to spend a summer visiting my paternal grandparents.
 My oldest sister and brother got to see them in Mexico.
 Then they moved to LA where my next older sister visited.
 When it was my turn, we took a family trip out west.

 This is the famous old covered bridge known as the Kapellbrücke or Chapel Bridge in beautiful Luzern, one of the Swiss cities I first visited with my Aunt and Uncle and again with my cousins.
 You just jumped on a train and went where you wanted.
 I have been to Luzern quite a few times since.
 According to Wikipedia, this bridge is the second most photographed attraction in Switzerland, the Matterhorn being the first.
 The bridge was originally built in 1365 but burned down a decade or so ago and they replaced it with a copy.
 And just like the original, the new one is also a haven to thousands of spiders.
 Seems I am the only one who notices this but Switzerland is simply crawling with spiders!
 I have no particular fear of them but it is rather creepy.
 Otherwise, it is a pretty mid-sized city where I later made shows on occasion.